tel: +48 888 99 98 98

 neodymium magnets

 We offer blue color magnets Nd2Fe14B - our proposal.
 Practically all magnesy on our website are in stock for immediate purchase (check the list).
-See the magnet pricing for more details see the magnet price list
+See the magnet price list for more details check the magnet price list

 magnets with holders

-Magnetic holders can be applied to improve production, underwater discoveries, or searching for space rocks from gold check...
+Holders with magnets can be used to facilitate manufacturing, underwater discoveries, or searching for space rocks from gold more information...

 Dhit sp. z o.o. logo